Community Health Network

 JCDHE works with its partners to conduct regular community health assessments, in which data is collected and analyzed about the state of the community’s health, and works to create and implement community health improvement plans that outline potential health improvements.
 The Community Health Network meets regularly to provide updates on its assessment and planning efforts.

-The Health Happens Here JoCo dashboard offers an interactive view of Johnson County Department of Health and Environment’s Community Health Assessment.
-The dashboard highlights key data and information about the health and wellness of Johnson County residents.
+The Health Happens Here JoCo dashboards offer an interactive view of Johnson County Department of Health and Environment’s Community Health Assessment and the Community Health Improvement Plan.
+The CHA dashboard highlights key data and information about the health and wellness of Johnson County residents.
 This includes a look at physical health as well as numerous factors that affect the health of the community – from finances to housing to social connection.

 Previous Year Meeting Minutes